WHO public health prizes and awards: Nelson Mandela Award for Health Promotion

-The award, which embraces Nelson Mandela’s (1918–2013) humility, was established in 2019 to celebrate a person(s) or institution(s) that made a significant contribution to health promotion extended far beyond the call of normal duties.
+The award, which embraces Nelson Mandela's (1918–2013) humility, was established in 2019 to celebrate a person(s) or institution(s) that made a significant contribution to health promotion extended far beyond the call of normal duties.
 The award consists of a plaque.

 Past recipients

-A.T.
-Shousha Foundation Prize and Fellowship
+A. T. Shousha Foundation Prize and Fellowship

-In 1966, the 9th World Health Assembly established a foundation bearing Aly Tewfik Shousha (1891–1964) to honour the memory as one of the World Health Organization founders and first WHO Regional Director for the Eastern Mediterranean.
+In 1966, the 9th World Health Assembly established a foundation bearing Aly Tewfik Shousha (1891–1964) to honour the memory as one of the World Health Organization founders and first WHO regional director for the Eastern Mediterranean.
 The foundation's purpose is to award a prize known as the Shousha Prize, which is to be given to a person who made the most significant contribution to any health problem in the geographical area in which Shousha served the WHO.
-The foundation also gives a Fellowship every 6 years that amounts to $15,000 USD.
+The foundation also gives a fellowship every six years that amounts to US$15,000.

 The Down Syndrome Research Prize in the Eastern Mediterranean Region

-The prize was founded in 1998 to promote the study of Down Syndrome.
+The prize was founded in 1998 to promote the study of Down syndrome.
 Abdul Rahman Abdulla Al-Awadi, head of the Islamic Organization for Medical Sciences, came up with the idea and donated the funding after taking into account the high frequency of Down syndrome in the Eastern Mediterranean region.
-The award, which consists of a bronze medal and the current equivalent of $2,000 USD, is given to one or more individuals who have distinguished themselves in Down syndrome research.
+The award, which consists of a bronze medal and the current equivalent of US$2,000, is given to one or more individuals who have distinguished themselves in Down syndrome research.
 The prize has been given out every two years since 2000.